Caleb-MUGISHA/React-REDUX/README.md

 #### What does this Pull request do

-- This PR demonstrates the principles of Redux by using three simple examples
+-  demonstration of the principles of Redux by using three simple examples

 #### Description of Task to be completed